Anuvab-cloud/Signal-Quality-Prediction-and-Digit-Recognition-Project/README.md

 The SVHN dataset is composed of images of house numbers captured from Google Street View imagery.
 It presents a more complex problem than simpler datasets like MNIST due to distractors and real-world challenges, such as different fonts, lighting, and occlusions.

 ### Dataset Format:
 The SVHN dataset is available in **h5py file format**.
 Each image is labeled with the prominent digit visible in the image.
+Sadly the file size being too big it couldn't be uploaded here

 ## Getting Started